spatstat/Aalborg2022/docs/index.md

 ### Information for developers

-The `Rmarkdown` source code is available at [https://github.com/spatstat/Aalborg2022](https://github.com/spatstat/Aalborg2022)
+The `Rmarkdown` source code for some parts is available at [https://github.com/spatstat/Aalborg2022](https://github.com/spatstat/Aalborg2022)

 **This material is Copyright (C) Jesper Møller, Rasmus Waagepetersen, Jakob Gulddahl Rasmussen, Christophe Biscio, Ege Rubak and Adrian Baddeley 2022**